flemay/docker-images/docker-aws/README.md

 ## What's inside the image

-- Based on NodeJS alpine image
+- Based on alpine image
 - [aws-cli][linkAWSCLI] v1.
     - for version 2, use the official image `amazon/aws-cli:latest`
 - [aws-shell][linkAWSShell]